Grantseekers FAQs

 What Does the Foundation Typically Not Support?

 Foundation grants are usually awarded for the accomplishment of a definite purpose within a specified time period – normally not more than one year.
-The Foundation’s discretionary funds typically do not support deficit reduction, capital campaigns or endowments, fundraising events, sectarian, fraternal or religious programs, or individuals.
+The Foundation’s discretionary funds typically do not support deficit reduction, endowments, fundraising events, sectarian, fraternal or religious programs, or individuals.

 Does the Foundation Require Reports on Grants?